Microsoft Excel: New Features and Functions in Excel 365

 - Creating a custom function

-- Taking pictures on a smart phone and converting to editable Excel data
+- Importing data from a picture and converting it to editable Excel data

 Administrative Tools